hasadna/open_pension/README.md

 **Server**

-  1. `cd server/config` then `cp local_settings.template local_settings.py` and modify it by your local settings.
+  1. `cd server/config` then `cp local_settings.template local_settings.py` and modify it by your local postgres (database) settings.
-  2. Install requirements with `pip install -r requirements.txt` (located under `server` directory).
+  2. Install requirements with `pipenv install --dev` (located under `server` directory, you must have [pipenv](https://github.com/pypa/pipenv) installed).
-  3. Migrate the data with `python manage.py migrate`.
+  3. Migrate the data with `python3 manage.py migrate`.
-  4. Import the dummy data with `python manage.py import_data`.
+  4. Create a superuser `python3 manage.py createsuperuser` and follow the instructions.
-  5. Run the server with `python manage.py runserver`.
+  5. Run the server with `python3 manage.py runserver`.
   6. Open the browser at [http://localhost:8000](http://localhost:8000).

 ## Tests